Make a hearty bowl of creamy vegan colcannon in just one pot. You can make it on the stovetop or in your Instant Pot!

 I've heard folks call colcannon "Irish mashed potatoes," and honestly, with how often my family eats mashed potatoes, I am shocked that I haven't already shared a vegan colcannon recipe with you.
 Consider that wrong righted today!

-Once the cabbage is browned slightly, add a little bit of water and potatoes, cook at high pressure for 5 minutes, and do a 10-minute natural release.
+Once the cabbage is browned slightly, add a little bit of water and the diced potatoes, cook at high pressure for 5 minutes, and do a 10-minute natural release.

 That starchy cooking water from the potatoes will replace some (or all) of the milk you need.
 You can always add a splash of your favorite unsweetened vegan milk, if you aren't getting the creamy texture you like, but I don't usually need any extra liquid with this recipe.

 To serve, top each bowl with even more vegan butter plus a sprinkle of chopped green onion.
 This is lovely with a plant-based protein to go alongside it.
 My vegan corned beef is a perfect accompaniment!

 - 1 tablespoon vegan butter

-- 2 packed cups chopped green cabbage – to saute
+- 2 packed cups chopped green cabbage or kale

 - 4 cloves garlic - minced

-- 4 cup diced red or yellow potatoes - A 2″ dice is what you're going for here.
-DO NOT use russet potatoes!
+- 4 cup diced red or yellow potatoes - A 2" dice is what you're going for here.

 - 3 tablespoons vegan butter - for mashing